 The new EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years.
-Coming into force on 25th May 2018 (regardless of the UK’s decision to leave the EU), the regulation will impact every organisation which holds or processes personal data, introducing new data management responsibilities and data protection regulations.
+Having come into force on 25th May 2018 (regardless of the UK’s decision to leave the EU), the regulation has impacted every organisation which holds or processes personal data, introducing new data management responsibilities and data protection regulations.

 The enhanced regulation replaces the Data Protection Directive 95/46/EC and is designed to harmonise data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organisations across the region approach data protection.
 It serves to protect the personal data of anyone in the EU; if you are a EU citizen or simply live, work or travel through the EU then you and your personal data are in scope.

-The GDPR is under-pinned by more rigorous enforcement and increased penalties for non-compliance or data protection breaches than the current Data Protection Act and all organisations should be aware and reviewing their data management procedures.
+The GDPR is under-pinned by more rigorous enforcement and increased penalties for non-compliance or data protection breaches than the current Data Protection Act, all organisations should be aware and review their data management procedures.

-As has always been the case, Tascomi will continue their commitment to high standards of information security, data protection, privacy and transparency and will comply with applicable GDPR regulations when they take effect in May 2018.
+As has always been the case, Tascomi will continue their commitment to high standards of information security, data protection, privacy and transparency and have complied with applicable GDPR regulations when they took effect in May 2018.
 As a data processor, Tascomi place a high priority on protecting and managing data in accordance with accepted standards including Tascomi’s certified ISO 27001 and Cyber Essentials processes.

-Our experienced team will continue to work closely with our customers and partners to meet contractual requirements for our internal procedures, solutions and services, through two main areas of focus in preparing for GDPR:
+Our experienced team have worked closely with our customers and partners to meet contractual requirements for our internal procedures, solutions and services, through two main areas of focus in regards to GDPR: